tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 A snapshot doesn't have awareness of any disk except the one that it contains.
 Using snapshots in scenarios that require the coordination of multiple disks, such as striping, is problematic.
 Snapshots would need to be able to coordinate with each other, and that's currently not supported.

-### Upload your VHD or VHDX
+## Upload your VHD or VHDX

-You can use direct upload to transfer your VHD to an Azure managed disk.
-Previously, you had to follow a process that included staging your data in a storage account.
-Now, there are fewer steps.
-It's easier to upload on-premises VMs to Azure and upload VMs to large managed disks.
-The backup and restore process is also simplified.

 You can reduce costs by uploading data to managed disks directly, without attaching them to VMs.
 With direct upload, you can upload VHDs up to 32 TiB in size.

-To learn how to transfer your VHD to Azure, see the [Azure CLI](linux/disks-upload-vhd-to-managed-disk-cli.md) or [Azure PowerShell](windows/disks-upload-vhd-to-managed-disk-powershell.md) article.
+To learn how to upload your VHD to Azure, see the [Azure CLI](linux/disks-upload-vhd-to-managed-disk-cli.md) or [Azure PowerShell](windows/disks-upload-vhd-to-managed-disk-powershell.md) articles.

+## Security

-#### Control access to managed disk imports and exports
+### Control access to managed disk imports and exports

 You have several options for protecting your managed disks from being imported or exported.
 You can create a custom Azure role-based access control (RBAC) role with a limited permission set, you can use Microsoft Entra ID, Private Links, Azure Policy, or configure the `NetworkAccessPolicy` parameter on your disk resources.
 To learn more, see [Restrict managed disks from being imported or exported](disks-restrict-import-export-overview.md).

-## Encryption
+### Encryption

 Several kinds of encryption are available for your managed disks, including Server-Side Encryption (SSE), Azure Disk Encryption (ADE), encryption at host, and confidential disk encryption.
 You can use either platform-managed keys or customer-managed keys with these encryption options.
 To learn more about your encryption options, see [Overview of managed disk encryption options](disk-encryption-overview.md)